nelaturuharsha/TurboPrune/README.md

 ----------------
-This code is based on the substantial hard work put in by @advaitgadhikar based on whose work I built this refactor.
-Thank you to Dr. Rebekka Burkholz for allowing me to do this :)
+This code is built using references to the substantial hard work put in by [Advait Gadhikar](https://advaitgadhikar.github.io/).
+Thank you to [Dr. Rebekka Burkholz](https://cispa.de/de/people/c01rebu) for the opportunity to build this :)
 I was heavily influenced by the code style [here](https://github.com/libffcv/ffcv-imagenet).
-Just a general thanks to the FFCV team for all they've done!
+Just a general thanks and shout-out to the FFCV team for all they've done!
 All credit/references for the original methods due to the original authors of the work :)